 However, to focus on the sales numbers alone is to miss an even more compelling signal: a generational shift.

 No longer do Baby Boomers represent the largest portion of pet owners; that title now belongs to Millennials.
 Pet brands who will win the future of the industry must understand how Millennials differ from the other generations.

 By nature of how users natively wield social, the pet category seamlessly fits within the realm of sharable content.
-Thus, retailers who meet millennials where they’re at, can be a make or break difference for brands looking for competitive channel advantage.
+Thus, retailers who meet millennials where they’re at — even if that means entering new worlds created by Web3 — can be a make or break difference for brands looking for competitive channel advantage.

 In addition, competitive pricing, convenience, and personalization are blowing the brick-and-mortar house down.